 This hyphen between Marxism and nationalism was evident in the Indian nationalist movement as well.
-A version of Marxism pervaded Nehru's nationalism - one that espoused the "scientific, economic sense" of progress.
+A version of Marxism pervaded Nehru's nationalism one that espoused the "scientific, economic sense" of progress.
 Some of the emphasis the Indian National Congress placed on economic issues, particularly during the 1937 elections, was the direct result of Nehru's urgings.
 This changed after 1937, but Nehruvian socialism, in as much as it valued a materialist conception of history, or considered the economic as important in the last instance, continued to pervade nationalist agendas.
 Analyses of India's problems too were in this mode - "Parties [in an independent India] will be formed with economic ideals.
 There will be socialists, anti-socialists, zamindars, kisans and other similar groups.
-It will be ridiculous to think of parties founded on a religious or communal basis" (Nehru 1931, quoted in Seth 1995: 212).
-Nehru's stand on nationalism, by distinguishing between oppressor and oppressed nations, also legitimized certain nationalisms, while remaining critical of nationalism in general.30 Needless to say, this vision of nationalism had rationalist Enlightenment thought as its underlying philosophy, and was also tied to internationalism31 and progress - a progress that would bring socialism as a "saner ordering of human affairs" rather than as a "moral issue" (Nehru 1987, quoted in Seth 215).
-To that end, the scientific temper, as Nehru reiterates again and again, is the requirement.32 And to realise that requirement, Nehru did take up the philosophical debate, apart from his policy efforts, by

-29 The cluster of conceptualizations continuing to place themselves under the name Marxism have since undergone many shifts, from this position of seeing development as class struggle and as a narrative of transition from pre-capitalist to capitalist modes of production (adopted by dominant Marxist theorists [Patnaik 1990] and within Left parties), to a re-reading of multiple class processes that challenge the 'capitalo-centrism' of traditional approaches (current theoretical debates among Marxist theorists like Fraad, Resnick and Wolff [1994] or Gibson-Graham [2001]).
+It will be ridiculous to think of parties founded on a religious or communal basis" (Nehru, 1931, quoted in Seth, 1995: 212).
+Nehru's stand on nationalism, by distinguishing between oppressor and oppressed nations, also legitimized certain nationalisms, while remaining critical of nationalism in general.
+Needless to say, this vision of nationalism had rationalist Enlightenment thought as its underlying philosophy, and was also tied to internationalism and progress - a progress that would bring socialism as a "saner ordering of human affairs" rather than as a "moral issue" (Nehru, 1987, quoted in Seth 215).
+To that end, the scientific parties), to a re-reading of multiple class processes that challenge the 'capitalo-centrism' of traditional approaches (current theoretical debates among Marxist theorists like Fraad, Resnick and Wolff [1994] or Gibson-Graham [2001]).
 The Indian Marxist scenario, however, continues to be firmly anchored in the modes of production debate, with rethinking being sited in different modes of addressing the 'pre-capitalist' mode.
 We will keep this in mind when looking at the Marxist postcolonial formulations.

-30 To identify overarching standpoints within oppressed nations was also therefore, problematic in this frame, for, "[d]o we place the masses, the peasantry and the workers first, or some other small class at the head of our list?
+To identify overarching standpoints within oppressed nations was also therefore, problematic in this frame, for, "[d]o we place the masses, the peasantry and the workers first, or some other small class at the head of our list?
 Let us give the benefits of freedom to as many groups and classes as possible, but essentially whom do we stand for, and when a conflict arises whose side must we take?
 (Nehru 1987: 4-5).

-31 "Differences [in national realities] there are but they are chiefly due to different stages of economic growth"
+"Differences [in national realities] there are but they are chiefly due to different stages of economic growth" (5).

-32 &quot;It is better to understand a part of the truth, and apply it to our lives, than to understand nothing at all and

--f = victoria.
-It is the scientific approach, the flounder helplessly in a vain attempt to pierce the mystery of existence ...
+"It is better to understand a part of the truth, and apply it to our lives, than to understand nothing at all and flounder helplessly in a vain attempt to pierce the mystery of existence ...
 It is the scientific approach, the adventurous and yet critical temper of science, the search for truth and new knowledge, the refusal to accept anything without testing and trial, the capacity to change previous conclusions in the face of new evidence, the reliance on observed fact and not on preconceived theory ... not merely for the application of science but for life itself ..."
 (Nehru 1946, quoted in Chatterjee 1986: 139).